 That still does not make the country unsafe.
 The world generally is an unsafe place.
 Natural disasters, wars, terrorism, religious and political instability all contributing to the problem of today's world.
 Is Nigeria not part of the world, why will things be different there?

-That you stay in country for 18 months is already a testimony that the country is safe whatever the recent situation. almost 3 years agoAnswered by Oladimeji Adisa (CometoNigeria Online) via WorldNomads.com
+That you stay in country for 18 months is already a testimony that the country is safe whatever the recent situation. about 3 years agoAnswered by Oladimeji Adisa (CometoNigeria Online) via WorldNomads.com

 Nigeria is potentially a very unsafe place,(it's not the worst place in the world, but it's up there!) and the travel warnings by several foreign governments reflect that, as do the facts.